 2. Let your arms do the talking.

 Give a pat on the couch cushion when you want your child to come to you and sit down.
 Point to the toys you want your child to pick up.
 Or give the good ‘ole Robert DeNiro “I’m watching you Focker” by pointing to fingers toward your eyes and then pointing them back to your child.
-This is my personal fave to build great listening skills.
+This is my personal fave; my kids know I mean business.

 3. Get low.